SEO Agency in Manchester

 Negatives SEO is a long term approach and requires upfront investment.
 You will need to spend on SEO for between 3 and 6 months before you see the great return on investment it provides.

 At Red Cow, we take a very different approach SEO and to our digital marketing work in general.
-We don’t see ourselves as one of the many stereotypical digital agencies who ‘disprupt’ the market.
+We don’t see ourselves as one of the many stereotypical digital marketing agencies who ‘disprupt’ the market.
 We don’t have meetings in an office treehouse with a slide, nor do we talk incessantly about the success of a campaign in terms of it having ‘reached’ a certain number of people.
 We are competitive, we want to make you money, and we want to achieve the best results in order to do so.
 We provide a highly consultative, corporate level of service with results determined purely by the bottom line – return on investment.

 "Red Cow Media managed the SEO implications of transitioning acquired private dental clinics in to the Bupa group with great organisation and professionalism."Irfan Rehman, Digital Marketing Manager

 All of these factors, and more, have significant roles to play in both how long the SEO will take to take effect, and also how much you should be paying per month.
 By hiring an SEO Manchester agency you will ensure results are sped up by professionals in the SEO sector.

 Many think that the sole purpose of SEO is to get improved rankings.
 This may come as a shock, but that’s not necessarily the primary purpose, and it certainly shouldn’t be the only aim of an SEO campaign.
 SEO is, of course, about improving search rankings but, more importantly, it’s about ranking for key phrases that people are searching for.
 Similarly to having a beautiful site that nobody can see, ranking for phrases that nobody is looking for is also pointless.
 This is where the website traffic comes in.
 When SEO is done properly, increased traffic should follow on as a natural byproduct of improved rankings.
 If people are searching for the phrases you are being optimised for then the flow of visits and traffic to your website should increase.